progit/progit/de/02-git-basics/01-chapter2.markdown

 If you run your status command again, you can see that your `README` file is now tracked and staged:

-Wenn du den `git status` Befehl erneut ausführst, siehst du, dass sich deine `README` Datei jetzt unter Versionskontrolle befindet und für den nächsten Commit vorgemerkt ist:
+Wenn du den `git status` Befehl erneut ausführst, siehst du, dass sich deine `README` Datei jetzt unter Versionskontrolle befindet und für den nächsten Commit vorgemerkt ist (gestaged ist):

 	$ git status
 	# On branch master